-On March 2, 2021, we reported in a press release that both of our anti-coronavirus drug candidates, namely, NV-CoV-2 and NV-CoV-2-R, were found to be highly effective in comparison to remdesivir against two distinctly different coronaviruses in our new cell culture studies leading towards a pre-IND application and thereafter an IND submission for these COVID-19 drug candidates.
-Remdesivir is one of the most effective anti-coronavirus drugs in cell culture studies.
+On March 2, 2021, we reported in a press release that both of our anti-coronavirus drug candidates, namely, NV-CoV-2 and NV-CoV-2-R, were found to be highly effective in comparison to remdesivir against two distinctly different coronaviruses in our new cell culture studies.
+Remdesivir is one of the most effective drugs in cell culture studies against coronaviruses.
 Therefore our finding that NV-CoV-2 was highly effective and comparable to remdesivir in activity in these cell culture studies was pleasantly surprising.
 Even more striking was the finding that NV-CoV-2-R exceeded the effectiveness of remdesivir itself in these cell culture studies.
 These results indicate that NV-CoV-2 and NV-CoV-2-R could be some of the strongest weapons in the fight against coronaviruses and the current COVID-19 global pandemic.